 Cable television is regulated at the local, state, and federal levels.
 The Department regulates cable providers principally pursuant to its enabling legislation, M.G.L. c.
 166A, and implementing regulations at 207 C.M.R. § 1.00 et seq.
-In recent years, new entrants have emerged in the marketplace, such as competitive overbuilders and municipally-owned companies.
+In recent years, new entrants have emerged in the marketplace, such as over builders, in other words, competitors, and municipally-owned companies.
 Principal among these competitive providers are telephone companies that have begun offering video service, as well as high-speed internet service, in competition with incumbent cable operators.
-As of the close of FY 2017, 112 communities are being served by an incumbent cable provider and at least one competitive cable provider.
+As of the close of FY 2018, 112 communities are being served by an incumbent cable provider and at least one competitive cable provider.